Rating: Needs Parent Supervision

 • Faith and Obedience.
 The story clearly illustrates aspects of faith and walking in obedience to God even when others do not see or obey.

 • Honor, character, and children taking responsibility.
-The children help tonight a war.
+The children help to fight a war.

 • Reflections of God.
-Aslan’s kindness, His leading the children, His gentle rebukes and forgiveness are all reflections of God’s graciousness towards us.
+Aslan’s kindness, His leading the children, His gentle rebukes, and His forgiveness are all reflections of God’s graciousness towards us.

 • Imagination.
 The story invites creativity and possibility.